avine/formation-angular-base/doc/workbook/public/01_getting_started.md

 ng build # or: `npm run build`
 ```

-- Open a shell window in `dist/zenika-ng-website/browser/` directory and run the command:
+- Open a Terminal in `dist/zenika-ng-website/browser/` directory and run the command:

 ```bash
 npx serve --single .